 Otherwise, the server MUST set the Flags field of the message to SMB2_NOTIFY_BREAK_LEASE_FLAG_ACK_REQUIRED, indicating to the client that lease acknowledgment is required.
 The LeaseKey field MUST be set to Lease.LeaseKey.
 The server MUST set Open.OplockState to "Breaking" for all Opens in Lease.LeaseOpens.
-The server MUST set the CurrentLeaseState field of the message to Lease.LeaseState, set Lease.Breaking to TRUE, set Lease.BreakToLeaseState to the new lease state indicated by the object store, and set Lease.LeaseBreakTimeout to the current time plus an implementation-specific<226> default value in milliseconds.
+The server MUST set the CurrentLeaseState field of the message to Lease.LeaseState, set Lease.Breaking to TRUE, set Lease.BreakToLeaseState and the NewLeaseState field to the new lease state indicated by the object store, and set Lease.LeaseBreakTimeout to the current time plus an implementation-specific<231> default value in milliseconds.